Calcium supplement

 Calcium supplements are salts of calcium used in a number of conditions.
 Supplementation is generally only required when there is not enough calcium in the diet.
 By mouth they are used to treat and prevent low blood calcium, osteoporosis, and rickets.
 By injection into a vein they are used for low blood calcium that is resulting in muscle spasms and for high blood potassium or magnesium toxicity.

 Common side effects include constipation and nausea.
 When taken by mouth high blood calcium is uncommon.
 Calcium supplements, unlike calcium from dietary sources, appear to increase the risk of kidney stones.
 Adults generally require about a gram of calcium a day.
 Calcium is particularly important for bones, muscles, and nerves.

 The medical use of calcium supplements began in the 19th century.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
 In 2023, it was the 200th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
 Versions are also sold together with vitamin D. In 2023, the combination, calcium/vitamin D was the 261st most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Health effects

 Bone health

+Calcium supplementation has no beneficial effect in preventing fractures and falls.

 In healthy people, calcium supplementation is not necessary for maintaining bone mineral density, and carries risks that outweigh any benefits.
 Calcium intake is not significantly associated with hip fracture risk in either men or women.
 The US Preventive Service Task Force recommends against a daily supplement of less than 1,000 mg of calcium or less than 400 IU of vitamin D for postmenopausal women.
 Although a slight increase in bone mineral density occurred in healthy children from calcium supplementation, using additional dietary calcium is not justified, according to a 2006 review.